stelligent/config-lint/README.md

-# terraform-lint
+# config-lint

-Validate a terraform HCL file using rules specified in a YAML file.
+Validate configuration files using rules specified in a YAML file.

 # Run

 ```
-go run app.go files/*.tf
+go run app.go --terraform files/*
 ```

 # Rules

-The rules file is currently hard-coded to be 'rules/terraform.yml'.
-It is a list of objects with the following attributes:
+The rules file includes a list of objects with the following attributes:

 * id: unique identifier for the rule
 * message: string to be printed when a validation error is detected